cloudlinux/libcare/docs/internals.rst

 Attaching
 ~~~~~~~~~

-When a user asks ``libcare-doctor`` to patch a process with a given patch
+When a user asks ``libcare-ctl`` to patch a process with a given patch
 (or a directory with patches), the patcher (let's call it ``doctor``) first
 attaches to the threads to be patched (let's call it ``patient``) thus
 stopping their execution.